extremenetworks/telegraf/plugins/serializers/extr/README.md

-\# EXTR
+# EXTR

-The `extr` output data format converts metrics into JSON documents, combining those sequential metrics matching name, tags, and timestamps into a single JSON metric, combining the fields of each metric in an array.
+The `extr` output data format converts metrics into JSON documents, combining those sequential metrics matching name, tags, and timestamps into a single JSON metric, combining the fields of each metric into an array of fields.

 ### Configuration